 Client: City of Toronto/Urban Strategies 2016-2017

-Role: Public facilitation lead, process design, survey development, interviewing and reporting
+Role: Public facilitation co-lead, process design, survey development, interviewing and reporting

 Canadian Institute of Planners 2018 Award for Planning Excellence (Social Planning Category) – Growing Up: Planning for Children in New Vertical Communities/CondoHack.
 The award represents the highest level of recognition the Institute bestows for professional planning, in recognition of innovation, impact on the profession, implementation potential, and overall presentation.
 The jury was excited that the focus was adapting an urban lifestyle to meet the needs of children.